SebDufresne/poppinBottles/README.md

 * For every four bottle caps, you get a free bottle (full)
 * Each bottle (full) costs $2 to purchase

-The function should be called from the command line with, for only argument, the amount of money initially put towards buying bottles.
+The function should be called from the command line with the amount of money initially put towards buying bottles.

 Once ran, the function should print a summary of the transaction:
 ```